jakefulton/Misc/README.md

 ## every.c

-C filter that prints M lines out of every N for a file, or list of files Default for both N and M is 1.
+C filter that prints M lines out of every N for a file, or list of files.
+Default for both N and M is 1.

 ```